epomatti/mssql-replication/README.md

 The installation media should be like this: `C:\SQL2019\Evaluation_ENU`.

-Create a new local user with `Administrator` privileges that will be used for the replication agent.
+Create a new local user `mssql-source\sqlagent` with `Administrator` privileges that will be used for the replication agent.
 In production, check the documentation for a least-privilege approach.

 Also, enable [Agent XPs][1] that will be required for replication (check the article version to match the installation version).